 Caravan and holiday home owners were set to return to their haven on July 15th; tourism had been given the thumbs up from this date onwards by the Scottish government.
 Then, dramatically it was announced in the press to have changed to July 3rd, along with a whole host of other measures.

 As much as I feel my heart jumping for joy at the thought of being able to travel more than five miles again, I cannot fight the trepidation.
 The previous plan seemed safe, cautious, and wise.
 The weekly televised briefings communicated careful planning and control.

 Now it seems caution has been thrown to the wind

-There have been murmurings within the press that have suggested Scotland to be making better progress than expected, and this could have sparked the change in strategy.
+There have been murmurings within the press that have suggested Scotland be making better progress than expected, and this could have sparked the change in strategy.
 However, the announcements were such a U-turn, this is unlikely.
-It is more likely the Scottish government have felt the pressure to reopen and particularly, to reopen to pupils full time in August.
+It is more likely the Scottish government has felt the pressure to reopen, particularly, to reopen pupils full-time in August.

 It has been promised that school pupils of all ages will return to school full time in August.
 The bringing forward of reopening may have been done in line with this new announcement.
 If school pupils are to return in August then the Scottish government may want to ‘test the ground’ before this happens, and ensure the new measures will not affect the R rate drastically.

-The return of school pupils full time is particularly unsettling.
+The return of school pupils full-time is particularly unsettling.
 It means no social distancing for this to happen, and after everything the country has been through-it is alarmingly rash.
-It has been said by a virologist on BBC news that children are efficient in spreading the virus, and where they may not fall ill to Covid 19 unlike other generations, it is still present within their system.
+It has been said by a virologist on BBC news that children are efficient in spreading the virus, and although they may not fall ill from Covid 19 unlike other generations, it is still present within their system.
 Most importantly, it is at risk of spreading to others.